Jvlse/MADN/README.md

 # MADN
-Mensch ärgere Dich nicht implemented in Java 11
+- Java 11 application with GUI in which Mensch ärgere Dich nicht can be played
+- Playable for 1-4 players, for less than 4 they are replaced by computers
+- In collaboration with Finn Wulfert and Maximilian Varenhold